What we’re about

 Accessibility

 The presentation will have human captions [CC], not automatic captions.
-There will be an ASL interpreter for the presentation.
-Learn about the Aira ASL App, and download it before the event.For the Blind and Low Vision community, learn about the Aira Explorer App and download it before the event.
+For ASL preferred speakers, learn about the Aira ASL App, and download it before the event.For the Blind and Low Vision community, learn about the Aira Explorer App and download it before the event.

 To access the online webinar for audio description, use the A11yNYC Access Offer to call, or simply inform your Visual Interpreter that you'd like that offer applied when you connect.